malloydata/malloydata.github.io/docs/_src/user_guides/basic.md

 ```

 Here we can see that the `by_facility` column of the output table contains a nested subtable on each row. `by_facility` contains the counts for the top 3 facility types for each state, i.e., the number of airports, heliports, and stolports in Texas, the number of airports, heliports, and seaplane bases in California, etc.

+When a query is nested inside another query, each output row of the outer query will have a nested table for the inner query which only includes data limited to that row.

 Queries can be nested infinitely, allowing for rich, complex output structures.
 A query may always include another nested query, regardless of depth.